Hotmoka/hotmoka/tutorial/Takamaka.md

 the end of the try-with-resource will actually close all of them, since they are the same object.

 ## A Transaction that Creates an Object of our Program <a name="constructor-transaction"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_creation` branch: `git checkout family_creation --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

 We are now in condition to call the constructor of `Person` and create an instance of that class in blockchain.
 First of all, we must identify the class path where the constructor will run.
 Since the class `Person` is inside